rclark848/PIRE_Bioinformatics/Day_1_Labs/Heterozygosity_Inbreeding_Lab.md

 /CHROM
 ```

-and hitting return. `CHROM` is useful because it's a word in the header of the data section.
+and hitting `enter`. `CHROM` is useful because it's a word in the header of the data section.
 \
 \
 The header line starts with `#CHROM` and has the following columns: